-The defense replies that according to standard uses "throwing" refers to the act of flinging something, for instance out of the window, with some physical effort, and that a "dangerous throwing of things" refers to the act of dangerously flinging some material things in the public space (or in private spaces open to the public); metaphorical uses are not at stake here and no interpretive canon permits to construe the provision as referring to an emission of waves.
+The defense replies that according to standard uses "throwing" refers to the act of flinging something, for instance out of the window, with some physical effort, and that a "dangerous throwing of things" refers to the act of dangerously flinging some material things into the public space; metaphorical uses are not at stake here and no interpretive canon permits to construe the provision as referring to an emission of waves.
 So there is a gap in the law, which could be filled only by analogy; but analogy is prohibited in criminal law.

-It is worth noticing that the interpretive argument of the defense seems to be inspired by a contextualist semantics: the meanings of "throwing" and "things" cannot be determined in isolation and should be fixed with reference to the whole meaning of the sentence in that context.
+It is worth noting that the interpretive argument of the defense seems to be inspired by a contextualist semantics: the meanings of "throwing" and "things" cannot be determined in isolation and should be fixed with reference to the whole meaning of the sentence in that context.
 As a result, the term "things" is referred to material things only, and the meaning of "throwing" is restricted to non-metaphorical senses.

 Finally, note that if both interpretations are admissible there is room for thinking also here that extensive interpretation is a right solution.
 But one may have legitimate doubts about the admissibility of such an extensive interpretation of "throwing".
 The Court says there are linguistic uses of "throwing" that refer to the act of emitting something, for instance a cry.
 Dante's poetic language is taken by the Court as an example of this.
-But one may wonder if a line of a poet who lived eight centuries ago is among the uses that determine the admissible interpretations of a provision in a legal controversy nowadays.
+Now you may wonder if a line of a poet who lived eight centuries ago is among the uses that determine the admissible interpretations of a provision in a legal controversy nowadays.

-In any case the Court contended that the emission of electromagnetic waves can be a dangerous throwing of things and, after settling this interpretive issue, it quashed the appellate decision and ordered a new appeals trial for two Vatican Radio's officials, in order to settle the relevant factual question, that is, to ascertain if the waves were in fact dangerous for the people living nearby.
+But the Court contended that the emission of electromagnetic waves can be a dangerous throwing of things and, after settling this interpretive issue, it quashed the appellate decision and ordered a new appeals trial for two Vatican Radio's officials, in order to settle the relevant factual question, that is, to ascertain if the waves were indeed dangerous for the people living nearby.